yerf123/course-RH/book/duckietown-robotics-development/01_connecting_and_operating_a_Duckiebot/05_docker_basics.md

 # Docker basics {#docker-basics status=ready}

-Excerpt: The very fundamental Docker knowledge you need for Duckiebot operations
+Excerpt: The very fundamental Docker knowledge you need for Duckiebot operations.

 It would be nice to give a computer, any computer with an Internet connection, a short string of characters (say via a keyboard), press enter, and return to see some program running.
 Forget about where the program was built or what software you happened to be running at the  time (this can be checked, and we can fetch the necessary dependencies).
 Sounds simple, right?
 In fact, this is an engineering task that has taken thousands of the world’s brightest developers many decades to implement.